 MHWA members

 Graeme Cocks was until recently the CEO of the Fremantle Motor Museum, WA, and now looks after the Briggs Family Collection of cars.
 He is owner of a replica of Arthur Colliver’s ‘Silver Wings’ Chrysler 75 racer which broke speed and endurance records at Lake Perkolilli in the 1920s.
 Graeme has been involved in the old car movement for many years and owns a variety of interesting cars, spanning an Austin A35, through sporting T-Model Ford to a Morris Minor 1000.
-He is presently working on restoration of a racing Chrysler to take to the Le Mans circuit in France.
 He is a member of several car clubs.

 Treasurer; Terry McGrath - (08) 9279 7003 - mcgrath1@bigpond.net.au

 Terry researches Australian motor racing and SS and Jaguar cars, specializing in publishing authoritative books on SS and Jaguar cars.
 He has built up a very extensive reference library, especially containing photographs of the two subjects of his interest.
-Terry has published definitive works The Jaguar XK in Australia and SS Cars in Australiasia, detailing the histories of all such cars and has other publications in the pipeline.
+Terry has published definitive works The Jaguar XK in Australia, The Jaguar XK120 in the Southern Hemisphere and SS Cars in Australiasia, comprehensively detailing the histories of all such cars and has other publications in the pipeline.

 Terry has long been an active member of the Jaguar Car Club and was on the founding Board of the Motor Museum of WA.
-He has a small collection of classic cars, predominantly Jaguars.
+He has a small collection of classic cars, predominantly Jaguars, including some rare models.
 The illustration shows Terry after a haircut.

 John followed speedway and motor racing with his father and cousin Bob Adams since he was a child.
 His first employment was with United Motors, followed by an engineering company before taking employment in a service station as a mechanic's assistant.
 Later he owned a service station/roadhouse.
 Over the years he has had mentors including Tony Tapper, Eric Nicoll, Hector Hawke and John Emery.

 John purchased a number of racing cars over the years - a TQ in 1971 and the John Bertina FJ Holden sports in 1970, which is currently under restoration along with the Wally Higgs Peugeot racing car.
 As manager of Motor Racing Consultants in the early '70s he sponsored Ray Hunter's super modified speedway cars, built and modified many race, rally, drag and street cars, some with Bob Busellato of Ding Bob Trikes.
-From 1982-1995 he was advisor to H.E.H Prince Jah.
+From 1982-1995 he was advisor to H.E.H Prince Jah, who maintained a car collection in Perth.

 Today he is involved in film to digital transfer of many historical motor racing films covering the years 1927 to 1962 taken by John Finney.

 A John Parker is automotive historian, researcher and author.
 He has a long history of researching and writing material on vintage cars, his work in Restored Cars magazine being well known.
-He has restored old cars and owns an unrestored Austin A40 from his teenage days which he has re-acquired, plus he has a sad but very rare 1936 Buick Sloper sitting on a farm waiting!
+He has restored old cars and for many years owned an unrestored Austin A40 he'd originally had in his teenage days, plus he has a sad but very rare 1936 Buick Sloper sitting on a farm waiting!

 Has been engaged in intense research and the writing up of the history of the Perth motor trade for several years.
 Recent publications include Torquing of Marques, a book which lists every make of car which is known to have been in Western Australia, and Cars, Characters & Crankhandles, detailing Perth's new car dealers over the years - both the results of exhaustive research.
 Several other books are under way.
 John is a member of the Veteran Car Club.
 His enthusiasm has played a key role in the formation of MHWA.